vedant-204/vedantk2040/README.md

 - 👋 Hi, I’m Vedantdev Katyayan
 - 👀 I’m interested in mainstream technological fields..
-- 🌱 I’m currently learning Adv Python,APIs,Haskell,Rust,React
+- 🌱 I’m currently Fullstack Development & DevOps.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me